gurmeetsaran/sqltesting/README.md

    ./scripts/setup-hooks.sh
    ```

-This ensures code is automatically formatted and checked on commit.
+This ensures code is automatically formatted, linted, and type-checked on commit.

-For more information on linting and coding standards, see [docs/linting.md](docs/linting.md).
+For more information on code quality standards, see [docs/linting.md](docs/linting.md).

 ## Documentation